Building And Testing FastAPI CRUD APIs With Pytest (Hands-On Tutorial)

 First, start by cloning the repo.

-Or, if you prefer to start from scratch feel free to create a folder and call it pytest-fastapi-crud-example or anything you like.
+Or, if you prefer to start from scratch feel free to create a folder and call it pytest-fastapi-crud-example or anything you like and run git init to convert it to a Git repository.

 The project has the following structure